dilshantharu/Today/README.md

 ## Contact

 For inquiries, you can contact Tharusha Dilshan at tharushagdtd98@gmail.com.
+You can remove my description from the code files.
+Please reserve rights

+**By Tharusha Dilshan**

 Enjoy using "Today" for all your weather and news needs!